 Lubricate the lip seal area of the shaft, and slide the shaft and assembled bearings into the pedestal until the inboard bearing seats against the inboard bearing cap.
-Use caution not to roll or cut the lip of the oil seal (15).

 When installing the shaft and bearings into the bearing bore, push against the outer race.
 Never hit the balls or ball cage.